 - Launch the Settings app from your Home screen.

 Here you will be given a list of the applications that are still 32-bit.
-These are the apps that may be in danger of not working on iOS 11.
+These are the apps that aren't compatible with iOS 11.

 What can I do if an app I love is 32-bit currently?

 Unfortunately, not a whole lot.
 It's really up to the developers to maintain and update their apps, so there is nothing you can do directly to fix the issue.

 That being said, look at the App Store description of the app and see when the last update was made available.
 If you notice an update hasn't been pushed in a fairly long time (a year or more let's say), it may be an indication that the developers have decided to stop supporting that particular app.
 Of course, nothing is for certain, but I would encourage you to pay attention to any news coming from the developers to see if they plan on addressing your concerns.

 If you play a lot of games on your iPhone or iPad you're probably concerned that some of your favorite games may not work in iOS 11, and I don't blame you.
 As it stands right now, there are plenty of popular games that have not been updated to function in the newest iOS including games like Call of Duty: Zombies, Midway Arcade, LEGO Batman: DC Super Heroes, Blazing Star, and Doom Classic.

 If you're looking for a more comprehensive list of games that won't work in iOS 11, you can head over to Modojo and see their list.
 Even though Modojo claims that list is every game that won't work, remember that they are hundreds of thousands of games on the App Store, it is entirely possible they have missed a few.
 Keep reading below to find out how to check if any game or app on your phone is still 32-bit!

 Updated September 2017: Updated for the launch of iOS 11.

 We may earn a commission for purchases using our links.
 Learn more.